analysis-tools-dev/static-analysis/README.md

 - [lockfile-lint](https://github.com/lirantal/lockfile-lint) - Lint an npm or yarn lockfile to analyze and detect security issues
 - [njsscan](https://opensecurity.in) - A static application testing (SAST) tool that can find insecure code patterns in your node.js applications using simple pattern matcher from libsast and syntax-aware semantic code pattern search tool semgrep.
+- [NodeJSScan](https://opensecurity.in) - A static security code scanner for Node.js applications powered by libsast and semgrep that builds on the njsscan cli tool.
+It features a UI with various dashboards about an application's security status.
+- [standard](http://standardjs.com) - An npm module that checks for Javascript Styleguide issues.

 <h2 id="package">Packages</h2>